cavalryxyy/Wire-Tempurature-Detection/README.md

 The motivation of this computer vision project is to location the minimal tempurature position of each wire.
 The raw data is generated from a thermal camera.

-A persudo color image (.png format) was generated from Python seaborn to present how the thermal camera data (.csv format file) looks like.
+A pseudo color image (.png format) was generated from Python seaborn to present how the thermal camera data (.csv format file) looks like.
 For a standrad image taken from thermal camera, about 28~30 wires can be covered.

 Hence, the workflow of this project can be descirbed as following steps: